korbiniankicker/Beeware/README.md

 # Beeware (CS50 final project)
-#### Video Demo:  <PASTE_URL_HERE>
+#### Video Demo:
 #### Description:

 Beeware is a small desktop tower-defense game written in Java.
-The game uses the Swing UI toolkit (Java2D rendering inside a Swing component) and is designed to be distributed as a runnable `.jar` file.
+The game uses the Swing UI toolkit (Java2D rendering inside a Swing component) and is designed to be distributed as a runnable .jar file.
 In Beeware, the player defends a beehive-themed map by placing towers on a tile grid and surviving enemy ant waves that attack the beehive.
 As enemies are defeated, the player gains resources (honeycomb) that can be spent to place additional towers and upgrade existing ones.
 The game ends when the player’s health reaches zero (aka. no guard bees are left).

 This project was built to practice object-oriented programming, game-loop structure, state management, and packaging a Java application properly.
 I decided to use Java due to object-oriented programming providing a good logical structure for the game through aspects like inheritence and because we learned and used it in class during years 10 to 12.
 I used maven (though I didn't use any dependecies) for packaging and compiling the project, learning some of it's core features as it is a useful tool when working with java applications.